PyvesB/eclipse-solargraph/README.md

 Once installed, the plugin will simply kick in when opening any Ruby file in Eclipse; there is no Ruby-specific project type or perspective.

+## :date: Compatibility

+This plugin requires Java 11 or more recent.

+The aim is to provide support for all Eclipse releases that are at **up to two years old**.
+Versions older than that may be dropped at any point without notice.
+That being said, the plugin should currently still work with Eclipse versions as old as **2019-03** (4.11).

 ## :sparkles: Tips and tricks

 * You can fine-tune Solargraph's behaviour by [creating a .solargraph.yml configuration file](https://solargraph.org/guides/configuration).
 * Similarly, you can fine-tune the code formatting and compiler warnings with a .rubocop.yml file.
 * To improve code completion and intellisense, it is recommended to generate YARD documentation for your gems (run `yard gems` in a terminal).
-* If you're doing web development and working on ERB files, it is recommended to also install the [Wild Web Developer](https://github.com/eclipse/wildwebdeveloper) plugin.
+* For web development on ERB files, it is recommended to also install the [Wild Web Developer](https://github.com/eclipse/wildwebdeveloper) plugin.

-## :date: Compatibility

-This plugin requires Java 11 or more recent.

-The aim is to provide support for all Eclipse releases that are at up to two years old.
-Versions older than that may be dropped at any point without notice.
-That being said, the plugin should currently still work with Eclipse versions as old as 2019-03 (4.11).

 ## :star: Support and feedback